cheese-cakee/Unix_networking/README.md

 A completed collection of POSIX networking examples written while working through [Beej's Guide to Network Programming](https://beej.us/guide/bgnet/).
 The programs stay close to the guide while adding a few changes here and there.

-you can use this repository is a compact reference for learning socket programming in C on Linux or WSL.
+you can use this repository as a compact reference for learning socket programming in C on Linux or WSL.

 ## Repo Architecture